seandlg/repetition-works/index.md

 | I have already done ___ | I have always been ___ |
 | I will always do ___ | I will always be ___ |

 This progression is also similar to how the famous [foot-in-the-door](https://en.wikipedia.org/wiki/Foot-in-the-door_technique) sales technique works.
 Before we can accept the most positive affirmation, we instinctively start out with a more modest one, in order to minimize cognitive dissonance.
-Moreover, going over these affirmations in that order is a very good exercise for transitioning the reflex of going from negative beliefs to positive ones.
+Moreover, going over these affirmations in that order is a very good exercise for improving the reflex of transititioning from negative beliefs to positive ones.

 ## Belief as a self-fulfilling prophecy